BrianBawden/custoer_db_sqlite/README.md

 # Overview

+For this project I wanted to practice writing code that would allow me to work with a database through the use of functions.
+This would help reduce typing long repetative commands by only having to call a function with a few paramaters.

 {Important!
 Do not say in this section that this is college assignment.
 Talk about what you are trying to accomplish as a software engineer to further your learning.}

 {Provide a description the software that you wrote and how it integrates with a SQL Relational Database.
 Describe how to use your program.}